 Towards the end of the 1950s, car makers decided that they wanted their cars to fly.
-Well, they wanted to make it look like they could fly.
-America was air-bound with passenger planes, and on the verge of space travel.
-And, in fact, GM designer Harley Earl gives credit to a plane for inspiration to the tail fins he created at the end of the previous decade.
-Which cars had the biggest, most extravagant tail fins?
-Click Next to view 19 of them, in no particular order:
+Well, more accurately, they wanted to make them look like they could fly.
+In a decade when America was taking to the sky on passenger planes and on the verge of space travel, cars with fins became all the rage.
+And, in fact, GM designer Harley Earl credits a plane as his inspiration for the tail fins design.
+His legacy lives on today in these classic cars with tail fins.

-While obviously not the first finned car, it certainly is one of the most iconic.
+While obviously not the first finned car, the ’57 Bel Air is certainly one of the most iconic.
 Truly, this list wouldn’t be complete without the car that many Americans have come to adore.
-However, the fins on the Bel Air are more of a mid-sized set of fins, than over the top, in your face and humongous.
-This is one of the most sought after cars on the market, in 2-door trim.
+However, the fins on the Bel Air are a more modest, mid-sized set of fins compared to some of the cars with fins from the ’50s.
+Today, the 2-door Bel Air is one of the most sought-after American car models on the classic car market.

 1959 Buick Electra